Treasure Playtime with the Grandkids

 Writing paper and pencils.
 Invite your grandchild to write about a happy or exciting day.
 Join in by writing about a special event.

 Board games or cards.
 Checkers, Go Fish, or other games teach lessons in patience, taking turns, and winning and losing gracefully.

 Look for age labels on toy packages to avoid items that may be harmful at your grandchild's age.
 Small parts, batteries, long strings, or cords can choke or strangle preschoolers.
+Use caution with older toys, and ensure that they are age-appropriate and safe.
 Some toys, such as bicycles, require safety gear.

 Remember, it's the visit, not the toys, that means the most to grandkids.